-John Boyd, now retired, teaches music part-time at Southwestern Adventist University, where he taught theory and composition, voice, piano, and organ from 1998.
-He served as chair of the music department from 1998 to 2001 and then as minister of music at the Keene SDA church, the church for SWAU, from 2001 to 2006.
+John Boyd, chaired the music department and taught theory and composition and voice, piano, and organ at Southwestern Adventist University, from 1998 to 2001.
+He then served as minister of music at the Keene SDA church, from 2001 to 2006.
 He rejoined the music department on a full-time basis in 2006 before retiring in 2012.

-Boyd, an only child, was born into a larger musical family.
-His father was the oldest of three brothers, the youngest having six children, among them being several gifted singers.
-John's music study began with piano lessons at age seven.
+Boyd, an only child, was born in Superior, Wisconson, on September 13, 1947 to John Wheeler, and Katheryn Elizabeth Parker Boyd.
+His father, was the oldest of three brothers, the youngest having six children, among them being several gifted singers.
+John\\\'s music study began with piano lessons at age seven.
 He would later relate how he was exposed to orchestral music: